Annemarie Bolduc

 Pinch of pepper

-*Saltbush (found in a bushfood shop online), is a salty herbal flavouring but can be substituted with any dried herbs and pinch of salt or an herbal salt blend if you cannot find this produce where you are.
+*Saltbush (found in a bushfood shop online) is a salty, herbal flavouring that can be substituted with any dried herbs, a pinch of salt, or an herbal salt blend.

 PREPARATION: Marinade the filet for 2-3 hours in the fridge.